6 Super Fun & Free Ways To Study Shakespeare In Your Homeschool!

 3. Listen To A Podcast/Audiobook

 Podcasts and audiobooks are great ways to pass the time in the car, or doing chores.
 They can even be handy when doing other subjects like geography or copy work.
-So find one that is enjoyable to listen to and have fun.
+So find one that is enjoyable to listen to and have fun with.
 Stopping and starting to answer questions is always encouraged, at least at our house!

 4. Write Your Own Sonnet